Raiders–Steelers rivalry

 The Raiders–Steelers rivalry is an NFL rivalry between the Las Vegas Raiders and Pittsburgh Steelers.

 Both teams compete in the American Football Conference (AFC).
-The historically bitter rivalry started with the Steelers' first playoff win over the Raiders by way of Franco Harris's Immaculate Reception on December 23, 1972.
+The historically bitter rivalry started with the Steelers' first playoff win over the Raiders by way of Franco Harris' Immaculate Reception on December 23, 1972.
 The two teams met in the playoffs for five consecutive seasons (1972–76), an NFL record that has yet to be matched.
 The series was regarded as one of the fiercest rivalries in the history of professional sports, especially in the 1970s.
 Las Vegas is one of four AFC teams with a winning overall record against Pittsburgh (the Denver Broncos, Jacksonville Jaguars, and New England Patriots are the other three).
 CBS Sports ranked this rivalry as the best NFL rivalry of the 1970s.

+The Raiders lead the overall series, 17–16.
+The two teams have met six times in the playoffs, winning three each.

 History

 1970–1984: Beginnings of the rivalry and early success

 The inaugural game of the rivalry was during Week 6 of the 1970 season where the Raiders crushed the visiting Steelers 31–14.
 The Steelers would miss out on the postseason while the Raiders went on to lose to the Colts in the AFC Championship.

 Two seasons later in 1972, the Raiders visited the Steelers in Week 1.
 The Steelers were more competitive than in previous seasons and won the game 34–28.
 Both teams finished first in their divisions (Steelers 11–3, Raiders 10–3–1) and eventually went on to play each other in the postseason.
 The resulting game, the Immaculate Reception, spawned a heated rivalry between the Raiders and Steelers, a rivalry that was at its peak during the 1970s, when both teams were among the best in the league and both were known for their hard-hitting, physical play (The Steelers won 13–7).

 The teams met in the playoffs in each of the next four seasons, starting with the Raiders' 33–14 victory in the 1973 divisional playoffs.
 Pittsburgh used the AFC Championship Game victories over Oakland (24–13 at Oakland in 1974 and 16–10 at Pittsburgh in 1975) as a springboard to victories in Super Bowl IX and Super Bowl X, before the Raiders notched a 24–7 AFC Championship Game victory at home in 1976 on their way to winning Super Bowl XI.
 To date, the two last met in the playoffs in 1983 when the eventual Super Bowl champion Raiders, playing in Los Angeles at the time, crushed the Steelers 38–10.